Blog

-If you want to grow a tax practice and do tax planning for clients, you’ll encounter that one or more of them has bought Bitcoin or other digital currencies, and now you need to figure out how you can best tax plan for them with this in mind.
-Cryptocurrencies have been gaining traction over the past decade, and in more recent years have begun to hit the mainstream, so you’ll find more and more of your clients might be buying or selling Bitcoin or any other number of blockchain assets.
+Cryptocurrencies have been gaining traction over the past decade, and in more recent years have begun to hit the mainstream.
 In most jurisdictions around the world, including the US, UK and Canada, cryptocurrency transactions are taxed to some degree.
-Here is what successful accountants know about tax planning for cryptocurrency as they grow a tax practice:
+Here is what you need to know about tax planning for cryptocurrency as they grow in tax practice:

 In the United States, cryptocurrencies are treated as property.
 This means that if the asset, such as Bitcoin, appreciates in value and your client sells or trades it, there will be capital gains tax.
 Likewise, if the cryptocurrency depreciates in value and your client sells or trades it at a loss, they may be able to deduct the losses against other capital gains to reduce their taxes.